 Dual Degree - Social Work

-At Fontbonne University, we can maximize your college experience - and career options — with two opportunities to earn a bachelor's degree in human services and a master's degree in social work in just five years.
-Fontbonne has agreements with Washington University — a partnership that only one other university in the nation offers — and Saint Louis University that allow students to earn a graduate degree with only one additional year of studies.
-These two options allow you to earn your degrees at a quicker pace than traditional programs without sacrificing educational quality.
+At Fontbonne University, we can maximize your college experience - and career options — with an opportunity to earn a bachelor's degree in human services and a master's degree in social work in just five years.
+Fontbonne has an agreement with Washington University — a partnership that only one other university in the nation offers — that allows students to earn a graduate degree with only one additional year of studies.
+This option allows you to earn your degrees at a quicker pace than traditional programs without sacrificing educational quality.

 As a Fontbonne student, you may choose the 3-2 program in connection with the George Warren Brown School of Social Work at Washington University.
 Once you have completed the first three years of required work for a major in human services at Fontbonne — and provided you have a minimum cumulative grade point average of 3.5 — you may apply for admission to the GWB School of Social Work at the end of your junior year.

 Why Earn a Dual Degree in Social Work with Fontbonne?

 As professionals who currently work in the human services field, Fontbonne's professors understand what you need to know to prepare you for today's world.
 Our small class sizes, open door policy for students and comprehensive curriculum help ensure that you receive an outstanding education in your Fontbonne major field.
 And you'll always have a "home base" here.
 The human services faculty at Fontbonne serve as supportive advisors and mentors during your application process and after graduation.